dutts/containers-workshop/your-own.md

 });
 ```

-The console log will be printed into the extension debugger:
+The console log will be printed into the extension [debugger](debugger.md):
 ```
 The current tab has the following cookie store: firefox-container-1
 ```

+### Sidebars

+Another one of the features we have added is [Sidebars](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Sidebars).

 ## Make it bleeding